-If you're looking for .Net Interview Questions, you are at right place.
+If you're looking for .Net Interview Questions & Answers for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research .Net has a market share of about 20.90%.
-So, You still have opportunity to move ahead in your career in .Net Certification.
-Mindmajix offers advanced .Net Interview Questions that helps you in cracking your interview & acquire dream career.
+So, You still have opportunity to move ahead in your career in .Net Analytics.
+Mindmajix offers Advanced .Net Interview Questions 2018 that helps you in cracking your interview & acquire dream career as .Net Analyst.

 Q. What is the relation between Classes and Objects?

 Class applies to a type or model of a GROUP of itedot-ms, objects, or concepts.

 Object applies to a specific material item or concept, a group of which may comprise a class.

 (IL) Intermediate Language is also known as MSIL is MicroSoft Intermediate Language or Common Language Runtime (CLR) .
 When we compile .Net applications, its complied to MSIL, which is not machine read language.
 Hence Common Language Runtime (CLR) with JustIn Time Complier (JIT) , converts this MSIL to native code (binary code) , which is machine language.

 Q. What are the defining traits of an object-oriented language?

 The defining traits of an object-oriented language are: